rogerreys/Docker_Topic/README.md

     $ docker container ls

-You can see the nginx and mongo names that you gave to the containers and the random name if container is running the "docker-entrypoint" command. so image requires some prior configuration before kicking off the DB process.
+You can see the nginx and mongo names that you gave to the containers and the random name if container is running the "docker-entrypoint" command.
+So image requires some prior configuration before kicking off the DB process.